gofynd/fdk-client-python/documentation/application/POSCART.md

-Use this API to get the total number of items present in cart.
+Gets the total number of items in the cart.

 *Returned Response:*